What is the Exposure Triangle?

 What is ISO?

 ISO is probably the easiest of the 3 elements to understand but it can be tricky to adjust it in concert with your other 2 triangle settings to get the correct exposure.
 ISO is simply how sensitive your camera sensor is to capturing light.
-A low ISO number means your digital camera sensor is less sensitive, and a high number means it is more sensitive. .A higher ISO makes it so that the sensor does not need to collect as much light to make a correct exposure, while lower ISO settings make it so that the sensor will have to gather more light to make the exposure.
-There's a lot more to it but that's the basic idea.
+A low ISO number means your digital camera sensor is less sensitive, and a high number means it is more sensitive. .A lower ISO makes it so that the sensor does not need to collect as much light to make a correct exposure, an example would be shooting outdoors on a sunny day.
+Your ISO setting would typically be 100-320.
+A higher ISO would be helpful when you are taking a picture in a fairly low light environment and that could range anywhere from 800-3200 depending on the specific light conditions.

 How do they work together - how do I decide?

 As you reviewed the 3 exposure triangle settings you may have realized that while each of the three variables work very differently, they can all effectively produce the same result.
 They allow more or less light to reach the sensor.
 It’s really simple as that.
 So you may ask “why would I change one over the other?”
 This is the point where the technical becomes art.
 Each exposure variable has its own characteristic that it brings to the table.
-That's where continued learning and practice practice practice comes in!
+That's where continued learning and lots of experimentation and comes in.
+That is truly the greatest advantage of digital cameras, you can play around with your settings in various settings to find what works best for the photograph you have in your mind's eye!

 Copyright © 2019 Regina Photography Workshops - All Rights Reserved.